Skip to main content

 Biography

 Miwako Nitani holds a PhD in Finance from the Sprott School of Business, Carleton University, where her doctoral dissertation examined structural challenges in the Canadian venture capital sector.
-She has taught courses in statistics, equity valuation, and international financial management.
-She has contributed to policy-related research projects for Industry Canada and Export Development Canada, including: work related to the parliamentary review of the Business Development Bank of Canada and research that examines risk of loans in the Canada Small Business Financing Program.
-Her research has been published in academic journals such as Venture Capital: An International Journal of Entrepreneurial Finance, International Journal of Managerial Finance, International Small Business Journal, and International Business and Economics Research Journal.
+She has taught both undergraduate and graduate courses including statistics, equity valuation, international financial management, venture capital and private equity, among others.
+She has contributed to policy-related research projects such as the parliamentary review of the Business Development Bank of Canada and an examination of the Canada Small Business Financing Program administrated by the Innovation, Science and Economic Development Canada.
+Currently she works as a member of the Research Committee on Financial Literacy, at the Financial Consumer Agency of Canada.
+Her research has been published in academic journals such as the Journal of Banking and Finance, Small Business Economics, Journal of Small Business Management, International Journal of Managerial Finance, and International Small Business Journal.

 Research Interests

-Professor Nitani's research encompasses: the roles of banks and governments; junior stock exchanges; credit rationing; liquidity constraints and bank lending; corporate governance and insider trading; stock return volatility; thin-trading; liquidity premiums in stock prices; and the information content implied in stock option prices.
+Professor Nitani's research encompasses: Bank lending; Venture capital and Private Equity; Crowdfunding; Behavioural Finance; Corporate Social Responsibility; and Financial Literacy.
 A particular aspect of her research relates to the financing of entrepreneurial firms, including the evaluation of existing (and design of new) public policies.
 Overall, her research seeks to understand how to achieve smoother capital flows in Canada and wealth maximization for society as a whole.
 Her work identifies obstacles facing companies in need of capital and evaluates existing, and informs new, public policies in support of business creation and growth.

 Publications during the last 7 years